Bespoke tailoring T&Cs

 - you alter or repair the product without my written consent; or

 - the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal working conditions.

-- Except as provided in this clause 11, I shall have no liability to you in respect of a product's failure to comply with the warranty set out in clause 11.1.
+4. Except as provided in this clause, I shall have no liability to you in respect of a product’s failure to comply with the Warranty.

 - Where to find the price for the product.
 The price of the product (which includes VAT) will be the price indicated on the order pages when you placed your order.
 I take all reasonable care to ensure that the price of the product advised to you is correct.
-However please see clause 12.2 for what happens if I discover an error in the price of the product you order.
+However please see below as to what happens if I discover an error in the price of the product you order.

 - What happens if I got the price wrong.
 It is always possible that, despite my best efforts, some of the products I sell may be incorrectly priced.
 I will normally check prices before accepting your order so that, where the product’s correct price at your order date is less than my stated price at your order date, I will charge the lower amount.
 If the product’s correct price at your order date is higher than the price stated to you, I will contact you for your instructions before I accept your order.
 If I accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, I may end the contract, refund you any sums you have paid and require the return of any goods provided to you.

 - When you must pay and how you must pay.
 I accept payment with most of the major credit cards.
 You must pay for the products before I dispatch them.
 I will not charge your credit or debit card until I dispatch the products to you.

 - My right of set-off if you are a business customer.
 If you are a business customer you must pay all amounts due to me under these terms in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).